 I use local Facebook groups and must have seen the question “When does Victoria Park Splash Pad open?” and “What time does Victoria Park open and close?” a dozen times in the last few weeks – so I thought I’d write the information out for you!

 Victoria Park Splash pad itself is on the site which used to be a small padding pool but was converted a few years ago.
 It now has a soft surface to walk on, covered with sprays, jets, a water bucket and more.
 It’s suitable for everyone from toddlers upwards, but be aware that the water is very cold so is more suitable for those 12 months+.

 Victoria Park Splash Pad Opening Times 2023

 Victoria Park opens at 7:30am every morning and closes at dusk.
 It’s open 365 days a year.

-Victoria Splash Pad is open from Thursday 2nd June until the first week of September.
+Victoria Splash Pad is open every day from Saturday 27th May until the first week of September.

 The timings are:

 Weekends: 10am to 7pm